Mennauu/web-app-from-scratch-18-19/README.md

 > * 🛠 [PokéAPI](https://pokeapi.co/)
 > * 📖 [PokéAPI documentation](https://pokeapi.co/docs/v2.html)

+### Authentication and limit
+No authentication is required to access the PokéAPI, and all resources are fully open and available.
+There is a limit of 100 API requests per IP address per minute.

+### Featured data
+The Pokédex features these properties taken from the API:
+- **url:** Used to obtain data from a single pokemon
+- **image:** Sprite of pokemon
+- **id:** Unique id of pokemon
+- **name:** Name of pokemon
+- **type(s):** Each pokemon has one or two types, for example: flying and fire
+- **weight:** Weight of pokemon in kilograms
+- **height:** Height of pokemon in meters
+- **game-stats:** Pokemons have base stats in games; speed, attack, special-attack, defense, special-defense and hp

 ### Retrieve
 In the code beneath the **async / await** method is used with a custom errorHandling function (so we don't have to use a try and catch block) to retrieve data from the PokeAPI asynchronous.
 The data gets fetched from the API and is converted to JSON.